 Carola Emrich-Fisher has been teaching voice for the last fifteen years.
 Ms. Emrich-Fisher has been a Lead Teacher for Cantata Singers’ Classroom Cantatas, and enjoyed four wonderful years on the voice faculty at the Winchester Community Music School, leading workshops and maintaining a successful voice studio.

 Ms. Emrich-Fisher has lead workshops on singing, performance technique and vocal instruction.
 She is a former faculty member of the Allegro Music School and led choirs at the Mount Alvernia School, JP Voice Works, Melrose Highlands Congregational Church and Brooklyn Action Drama Studio.
-Ms. Emrich-Fisher is a former member of NATS and was on the voice faculty at the Brookline Music School from 2013-2015.
-She was the resident German Diction Coach for Cantata Singers and has served as German diction coach for Opera Boston in the past.
+Ms. Emrich-Fisher is a member of AOTOS, former member of NATS and was on the voice faculty at the Brookline Music School from 2013-2015.
+She was the resident German Diction Coach for Cantata Singers and has served as German diction coach for Opera Boston/Odyssey Opera in the past.